Table of contents

 2. Creating a list of information systems assets

 Identify, list, and assess information systems assets and their vulnerabilities.
 This will aid in determining any risks posed to the confidentiality and integrity of those systems.
-Proactive methods that can be used in order to collect system information efficiently, for example, network mapping and asset profiling.
+Efficiently collect system information proactively using methods such as network mapping and asset profiling.

 3. Conducting impact assessment

 The security objectives of confidentiality, integrity and availability (CIA) are the most important things a company needs to consider when deploying an IT system.
-These objectives are often known as the CIA triad and refers to the protection of information, keeping it private and confidential; ensuring that systems do not fail or compromise security; and ensuring that data records can be retrieved as intended.
+These objectives are often known as the CIA triad.
+It refers to protecting information, keeping it private and confidential.
+It also ensures that systems do not fail or compromise security and that data records can be retrieved as intended.

-Assets need to be assessed based on their criticality to operation of the company in order for stakeholders to understand which assets pose a risk of harm to their business
+Assess assets based on their criticality to the operation of the company.
+This helps stakeholders understand which assets pose a risk of harm to their business.

 4. Determining the security category of an asset

-Once the IT asset has been identified, you will then proceed to measure the risks associated with it.
-The category identifies what risks are most likely to be associated with this asset and the value is how much that risk would cost if an incident were to occur.
+Identify the IT asset, and then proceed to measure the associated risks.
+The category identifies the most likely risks, and the value indicates the cost if an incident were to occur.

 5. Determining the probability of an incident

 The purpose of an IT asset risk assessment is to estimate the probability of occurrence.
-This can be defined as the likelihood that a threat will exploit a vulnerability, leading to an adverse impact on the organization.
+Define this as the likelihood that a threat will exploit a vulnerability, causing an adverse impact on the organization.

 Before conducting an IT asset risk assessment, you will first need to carry out a preliminary examination of their network infrastructure.
-Next, potential vulnerabilities should be prioritized based on how severe or frequent their implications would be if exploited, and how critical each component of their infrastructure is for daily operations.
+Next, prioritize potential vulnerabilities based on the severity or frequency of their implications if exploited.
+Consider the criticality of each component of the infrastructure for daily operations.

 Lastly, threats should be ranked according to their likelihood to become active within your organization.